shafferma08/javascript-tooling/info.md

 **Mocha/Jasmine/Vitest/Cypress**: After learning Jest, these frameworks provide more advanced testing techniques.
 Mocha and Jasmine are popular for both frontend and backend JavaScript testing.
 Vitest is a Vite-powered test runner useful for Vite projects, and Cypress is excellent for end-to-end testing.

 **Grunt/Gulp**: Task runners like Grunt or Gulp can automate repetitive tasks like minification, compilation, linting, and more.
-These tools are used in larger, more complex projects and can be introduced once students are comfortable with the basics of JavaScript tooling.
+These tools are used in larger, more complex projects and can be introduced once you are comfortable with the basics of JavaScript tooling.